Siddhesh100/Inventory-management-system-ETG/README.md

 # Inventory-management-system-ETG
 # Brief description
-In inventory management system,we can manage our all products stored in system in step by step manner.
-From adding new products to purchasing products we can keep track of our products.
-User can add as many as products in inventory at one time and products will updated in jason file as well.
+In the inventory management system, we can manage all our products stored in the system step by step.
+From adding new products to purchasing those products, we can keep track of our products.
+The user can add as many products as possible to the inventory at once, and the products will also be updated in the Jason file.

 # Features